-- Increasing the consumption of non-renewable resources such coal, oil and natural gas.
-Since these resources are non-renewable, it is possible that they could be over exploited and future generations are unlikely to benefit from it.
-This also implies an increase in the carbon footprint, resulting in an increase in the amount of greenhouse gases in the atmosphere
+- Increasing the consumption of non-renewable resources such as coal, oil and natural gas.
+Since these resources are non-renewable, it is possible that they could be over-exploited and future generations are unlikely to benefit from them.
+This also implies an increase in the carbon footprint, resulting in an increase in the number of greenhouse gases in the atmosphere

-- High per capita consumption of food and energy, leading high demand for food and energy resource by the rich.
+- High per capita consumption of food and energy, leading high demand for food and energy resources by the rich.

 - Increasing the importation of resources from other countries.

-- Using less of renewable resources such as solar, wind, hydropower, tidal energy etc.
+- Using less renewable resources such as solar, wind, hydropower, tidal energy etc.

-- Lack of investment in technology that could either help in conservation of resources such as the use fibre glass or artificial foods as well as recycling plants for recyclable materials
+- Lack of investment in technology that could either help in the conservation of resources such as the use of fibre glass or artificial foods as well as recycling plants for recyclable materials

 How can a country reduce its ecological footprint?